madhurxyz/marcy-pet-tracker/README.md

 ```

 ### Areas I'd work on if I had more time
-• Improving the React app to have robust component structure
+• Improving the React app to have robust component structure<br>
-• Overall nomenclature revamp
+• Overall nomenclature revamp<br>
-• Making a global state store for easier access to state
+• Making a global state store for easier access